 Childhood obesity facts

 - Adult and childhood obesity have increased substantially in the last 30 years.
-Currently, 35% of adults (78.6 million) and 18% of children 2 to 19 years old (12.7 million) are obese, as defined by their body mass index (BMI).
+Currently, 42.4% of adults and 19.3% of children 2 to 19 years old in the United States are obese, as defined by their body mass index (BMI).

 - The vast majority of obesity represents an imbalance in calories ingested versus calories expended.
 Other causes of obesity (metabolic, medicines, and other diseases) are very rare.

 - Losing body fat requires both caloric restriction and daily vigorous exercise.

 - The immediate and long-term consequences of obesity include physical, psychological, and economic issues.

 - Obesity prevention will require both a personal and social/cultural change in lifestyle.
 The large volume of current research will help clarify what will be most helpful.

 In order to systematically describe obesity, the concept of body mass index (BMI) was developed.
 BMI is the ratio between an individual's weight to height relative to their gender and age.
 BMI addresses the following question: Is the weight of the subject in excess of what is healthy for a given height?
 Generally (but not always), BMI correlates with the amount of body fat, but it is not a measurement of fat.
 An individual who has more than the average muscle mass for a given height (for example, weightlifters) will have an elevated BMI but clearly will not be obese.
 Nomograms for both adults and children have been developed to graphically represent the range of normal when measuring BMI.
 An individual is overweight when their BMI is between 25.0-29.9.
 Obesity is defined as a BMI greater than 30.0.
 Many web sites have calculators to measure BMI (for example, http://www.cdc.gov/healthyweight/assessing/bmi/).
 Measuring body fat may be done via skin-fold-thickness measurement, waist-to-hip-circumference ratio, and neutral buoyancy (water displacement) measurements.
 BMI is not used for children under 2 years of age, and instead growth charts should be used to identify any weight issues.